 Bowel Endometriosis

 Many women who suffer from endometriosis may not realise that the disease can affect the bowels.
-This may be due to the fluctuating nature of symptoms, a lack of awareness of the link between bowel symptoms and endometriosis, or inadequate appreciation of the extent of the disease at laparoscopy.
+This may be due to:

 How common does endometriosis affect the bowels and where?